Ron Randell: Britain

 By now Randell was frustrated at the progress of his career.
 According to one report, type cast as "the dull Englishman who invariably lost the heroine to the hero, Randell was in a rut.
 Feeling he was destined to play an Englishman for ever, Randell decided to go to England, where his chances of getting the girl (and the fans), might improve."

 He turned down a support part in The Red Beret and instead supported Michael Denison and Dulcie Grey in a play, Sweet Peril.
-He took time out from rehearsals to appear in a TV series shot in Germany, Orient Express, starring in the TV special "The Blue Camelia".
-While playing in Sweet Peril he also made the film The Girl on the Pier (1953) and appeared in "American Duel" on TV for Douglas Fairbanks Jnr.
+He took time out from rehearsals to appear in a TV series shot in Germany, Orient Express, starring in the TV special The Blue Camelia.
+While playing in Sweet Peril he also made the film The Girl on the Pier (1953) and appeared in American Duel on TV for Douglas Fairbanks Jnr.
 He was interested in producing a play in New York: Pommy by William Lipscomb.

 After five months, Randell returned to Hollywood to play Cole Porter in MGM's Kiss Me, Kate (1953).
-While there he appeared on TV in "Where Lovely Women" with Arlene Dahl.
+While there he appeared on TV in Where Lovely Women with Arlene Dahl.

 The Kiss

 He came to London to appear in a West End production, The Fifth Season.
 It did not have a long run.
-Randell appeared in "Theatre Royal" on the BBC then took over as the Summer replacement for the host of the British TV series What's My Line? in May 1954.
+Randell appeared in Theatre Royal on the BBC then took over as the Summer replacement for the host of the British TV series What's My Line? in May 1954.
 He blew a kiss to viewers on air, causing controversy amongst TV critics.
 It led to a series of offers, including a role in a national tour of Sabrina Fair and a role in I Am a Camera (1955).
 He was to have been in The Girl Friends directed by Michelangelo Antonioni. but did not appear in the final film.

 From October 1954 to December 1955, Randell hosted the ABC anthology series The Vise.
-In the US he made a pilot to a TV show with Pat Crowley, My Man, Sing and a film Desert Sands (1956).
+In the US he made a pilot to a TV show with Pat Crowley, My Man, Sing and the film Desert Sands (1956).